Dr. Autumn Quezada-Grant

 University of Mississippi, Ph.D.
 Latin American History 2010 Northwestern State University, M.A.
 History 2002 Louisiana Tech University, B.A.
 History 1997

 Autumn Quezada-Grant is an Associate Professor of History and is involved with the Latin American and Latino Studies Minor, as well as Gender and Sexuality Studies Minor.
 She received her Ph.D. from the University of Mississippi in 2010, in Latin American History.
 Dr. Quezada-Grant has a broad research interest, which includes modern Latin America, indigenous history, social justice, and human rights.
-Her current manuscript project is titled The Model Indian: Power, Rebellion and Legal Culture in Nineteenth Century Chiapas which examines litigation and patterns of negotiation in the of Highlands of Chiapas between early statehood until the 1870s.
+She is an Executive Committee Member of the New England Council on Latin American Studies (NECLAS).
+Her Ph.D. work examined litigation and patterns of negotiation in the of Highlands of Chiapas starting in early statehood until the 1870s between indigenous peoples and Ladinos.
 On the cusp of an outward looking export economy, the manuscript digs deep into judicial archives to highlight relationships between indigenous Maya and local Ladinos.
 What we see is that the dominant narrative of Chiapan history contrasts with the meta-narrative of real lived experience and the best way to see this is through moments of contestation, negotiation and social changes tied to legal culture.

 Professor Quezada-Grant actively works as a Country Conditions Expert with Immigration attorneys for asylum cases.
-Specializing in Mexico, El Salvador, Nicaragua, and sometimes Guatemala.
-She has written country conditions and cultural histories/practices related to a number of issues: social and gendered violence, gang and organized crime issues, corruption, machismo, marginalization/discrimination against indigenous peoples, land issues, LGBTI discrimination, environmental violence, and other injustices.
+Specializing in Mexico, El Salvador, Nicaragua, Costa Rica, Peru, and indigenous issues in Guatemala.
+She has written country conditions and cultural histories/practices related to a number of issues: social and gendered violence, gang and organized crime issues, corruption, machismo, religious discrimination disability issues, marginalization/discrimination against indigenous peoples, land issues, LGBTI discrimination, environmental violence, and other injustices.
 Her work and work abroad gives her a specialty in cultural competency and is available for mentoring.
+Here University of California Law School at Hastings (CGRS) website is here.

 Professor Quezada-Grant is the co-author of several chapters involving the ethics involved with Global Service Learning in collaboration with several faculty members.
 She also published an article titled “Indians, Ladinos and the Resurrection of the Protector de Indios, San Cristóbal de Las Casas, Chiapas 1870-1885,” in the journal Ethnohistory.
 Professor Quezada-Grant is also the co-editor for Decentering Discussion on Religion and State: Emerging Narratives, Challenging Perspectives, eds.
 Sargon Donabed and Autumn Quezada-Grant, Lexington Press, April 2015.
 Professor Quezada-Grant recently published a chapter titled “Tierra, mano de obra y ley: Ladinos, “sus” indios, cultura legal en el siglo XIX en Chiapas,”Chapter in Historias e historiografías del siglo XIX en Chiapas y Guatemala, (Mexico City: CIESAS-UNAM, 2021).